 If you have arthritis, you may think you shouldn’t exercise because it could make your condition worse.
+But health experts say you can improve your health and fitness through exercise, without damaging your joints.
+Just be sure to talk with your healthcare provider before starting an exercise program.

-Range-of-motion exercises reduce stiffness and help keep your joints flexible.
-Controlled stretching promotes a normal range of motion, or the amount your joints can be moved in certain directions.
-Strengthening exercises help maintain or increase muscle strength.
-Endurance exercises strengthen your heart and give you more stamina so you can exercise or be physically active longer without tiring as quickly.
-Walking, exercising in water, and riding a stationary bicycle are among the most beneficial endurance exercises for people with arthritis.
+Endurance exercises.
+These exercises strengthen your heart.
+They give you more energy so you can exercise or be physically active longer without tiring as quickly.
+Walking, exercising in water, and riding a stationary bicycle are among the most useful endurance exercises for people with arthritis.

 Note: If you haven’t been exercising regularly or you have pain, stiffness, or weakness that interrupts your daily activities, get your healthcare provider’s approval.
 Then start your exercise program with flexibility and strengthening exercises only.